 - Learning how to be more in touch with your emotions.
 This teaches you to deal with them as they come, instead of burying them inside of you which can foster the damaging cycle we spoke of.

 - Learning skills to cope with the day-to-day moments of your life, including the circumstances and environments that may incite a trigger or craving that could lead to relapse.
 Our therapy teaches you how to interact with people in a healthful and productive manner that protects your recovery.

 - Helping you to feel a sense of wholeness, while reconnecting you to your life.

-The aforementioned article, coauthored by Dr. Linehan, spoke of this, stating that “When DBT is successful, the patient learns to envision, articulate, pursue, and sustain goals that are independent of his or her history of out-of-control behavior, including substance abuse, and is better able to grapple with life’s ordinary problems.”
+The aforementioned article, co-authored by Dr. Linehan, spoke of this, stating that “When DBT is successful, the patient learns to envision, articulate, pursue, and sustain goals that are independent of his or her history of out-of-control behavior, including substance abuse, and is better able to grapple with life’s ordinary problems.”

 Experience Treatment With Compassion And A Proven Record For Success

 DBT works.
 Our expert and compassionate staff can offer you unparalleled therapy as part of your drug or alcohol rehabilitation.
-Wellness and mindfulness comes from within, we can help you to find strength and learn valuable skills so that you can harness the success that you deserve.
+Wellness and mindfulness come from within, we can help you to find strength and learn valuable skills so that you can harness the success that you deserve.

 - National Center for Biotechnology Information, U.S. National Library of Medicine — Dialectical Behavior Therapy for Substance Abusers